Canker Sores in the Throat: 7 Causes & How to Treat

 1. Aphthous stomatitis

-Throat ulcers from aphtous stomatitis are not linked to a specific cause, and are generally associated with pain.
+Canker sores in the throat from aphthous stomatitis are not linked to a specific cause, and are generally associated with pain.
 They tend to emerge following small mouth wounds, periods of stress and menstruation.

 Furthermore, an iron or B12 deficiency, allergies to oral products (like tooth paste) and foods (like citric fruit and cinnamon) can cause aphthous stomatitis.

-What to do: Throat ulcers from this condition usually resolve on their own within 3 weeks, without any specific interventions.
+How to treat: Throat ulcers from this condition usually resolve on their own within 3 weeks, without any specific interventions.
 However, You should see a doctor if you have intense pain or have difficulty breathing.
 The doctor may prescribe ointments with anesthetic and corticosteroid properties to relieve pain.

 2. Herpes

-The virus that causes oral herpes can also cause painful ulcers on the throat, tongue or top of the mouth in addition to the usual blisters around the lips.
+The virus that causes oral herpes can also cause painful ulcers in the throat, tongue or top of the mouth in addition to the usual blisters around the lips.

 These symptoms may be accompanied by fever and general malaise when the infection occurs for the first time.
 Recurrences will usually cause more mild symptoms.

-What to do: Throat ulcers caused by herpes tend to improve within 2 weeks without any specific treatment.
+How to treat: Canker sores in the throat caused by herpes tend to improve within 2 weeks without any specific treatment.
 However, if symptoms like fever, malaise or intense pain occur, you should see a doctor to confirm a diagnosis.
-The doctor may prescribe medications like antivirals or analgesics to reduce symptoms and speed-up recovery.
+The doctor may prescribe cold sore medicines like antivirals or analgesics to reduce symptoms and speed-up recovery.

 3. COVID-19

 COVID-19 is a viral infection caused by the SARS-CoV-2 virus.
-It can cause throat ulcers due to factors like intense inflammation and the virus’ direct effect on the oral mucosa.
+It can cause canker sores in the throat due to factors like intense inflammation and the virus’ direct effect on the oral mucosa.

 Other more classic symptoms of this infection include coughing and fever.
 Check-out the other symptoms of COVID-19 and how it is transmitted.

-What to do: It is important to consult a family doctor, lung specialist or infectious disease specialist if you suspect you may have COVID.19.
+How to treat: It is important to consult a family doctor, lung specialist or infectious disease specialist if you suspect you may have COVID-19.
 The doctor may prescribe acetaminophen or antivirals, although more severe cases may require treatment in a hospital setting.

 4. Medication use

-The use of some medications, mainly non-steroidal anti-inflammatories (like naproxen), anti-hypertensives (like losartan) and chemotherapy medications may lead to throat ulcers as a side effect.
+The use of some medications, mainly non-steroidal anti-inflammatories (like naproxen), anti-hypertensives (like losartan) and chemotherapy medications may lead to canker sores in the throat as a side effect.

-What to do: You should avoid using these medications unless indicated by a doctor.
+How to treat: You should avoid using these medications unless indicated by a doctor.
 If prescribed, they should be taken only as instructed.
-If you suspect your throat ulcers are related to medications, you should consult your prescriber to reevaluate dosing or consider an alternative medication.
+If you suspect your canker sores are related to medications, you should consult your prescriber to reevaluate dosing or consider an alternative medication.

 5. Systemic lupus erythematosus